NCAS-CMS/cfdm/docs/source/tutorial.rst

-The metadata constructs of the field (i.e. all of the constructs contained by the field construct) are returned by the `~Field.constructs` method, that provides a dictionary of the constructs, keyed by unique internal identifiers:
+The metadata constructs of the field (i.e. all of the constructs contained by the field construct) are returned by the `~Field.constructs` method that provides a dictionary of the constructs, keyed by unique internal identifiers:

    >>> f.constructs()
    TODO

-The `~Field.constructs` method has options to filter the constructs by their type, property and other attribute values, and by the domain axes that are spanned by the data array:
+The `~Field.constructs` method has options to filter the constructs by their type, property (and other attribute) values, and by which domain axes that are spanned by the data array:

 .. code:: python